 - Drain the clams and add them to the pot, along with the frozen flounder, frozen raw shrimp and drained canned corn.
 Stir to combine.

 - Season with thyme, bay leaf, salt and pepper.

 - Simmer for 1 hour on medium/low, stirring occasionally.

 - When done, remove from heat and add heavy cream and butter.
 Remove the bay leaf, sprinkle with parsley and chopped bacon bits and enjoy!

 - When I first made this recipe, I had not thought about stocking up on seafood stock…it just did not seem practical at the time.
 Most of the recipes online say to use the shells of the shrimp to make your own stock, but that is pretty difficult when they are frozen to the shrimp!
 I decided to use a mixture of chicken broth and vegetable broth and it was FINE.
 I can’t emphasize enough the importance of not sticking to a recipe and using the ingredients that you have to make it work.

-- The starch from the potatoes should help to thicken your chowder, but if you find it too liquidy, ladle some of the broth to a new bowl and add ¼ of a cup of flour to it.
+- The starch from the potatoes should help to thicken your chowder, but if you find it too liquidy, ladle some of the broth to a new bowl and add 2 tbsp of flour to it.
 Whisk until there are no flour clumps, and add it back to the chowder pot.

 Did you enjoy my ‘Frozen Seafood Soup’ recipe?
 If so, check out my ‘Crispy Corned Beef And Lemon Garlic Cabbage‘ recipe!
 It also uses frozen seafood to successfully recreate a classic dish!